 It was when I discovered these secrets myself my mentality changed about clothing.
 I’ll be sharing more of this with us as we move on in this article.

-Common Problems Clothes Face in Nigeria Today
+Common Problems with Clothes

 This is when the Nigerian surrounding is not supporting the long use of clothes.
 The environment tears our clothes one way or the other whether through sharp edges at workplaces or public transport or even at home.